 Authored by the expert who managed and guided the team behind the Romania Property Pack

-If you are a foreigner considering buying residential property in Romania, you probably want to know how the housing market is performing and what you can realistically expect in 2026.
+If you are a foreigner thinking about buying residential property in Romania in 2026, you probably want a simple view of how the market really feels right now.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Romania.